xiaonanl1996/smallteamgit_bditraining/Instructions/GitHub.md

 <img src="/Instructions/Images/GitHub/6_CloneLink.png" alt="Screen shot showing successful completion of fork" width="50%"/>

 2. Open a Git Bash terminal in the directory where you would like to make your local copy of the repo.
 3. Enter the command `git clone ` and paste the https link you copied in Step 1.
+(In MinTTY, the default terminal, the keyboard shortcut to paste is Shift + Insert)

 <img src="/Instructions/Images/GitHub/7_CloneCommand.png" alt="Screen shot showing the Git clone command in Git Bash" width="50%"/>